TakuyaAono/bl_matplotlib/doc/devel/communication_guide.rst

 As the person tasked with implementing these guidelines, the `community-manager`_ should be alerted to proposed changes.
-Similarly, specific platform guidelines (e.g. X, Instagram) should be reviewed by the person responsible for that platform, when different from the community manager.
+Similarly, specific platform guidelines (e.g. twitter, instagram) should be reviewed by the person responsible for that platform, when different from the community manager.
 If there is no consensus, decisions about guidelines revert to the community manager.